Bootstrapping data arrays of arbitrary order: The heteroscedastic model

-Next, we parallel the development from the ordinary random effects model~\eqref{eq:reff}.
-Theorem~\ref{thm:reffvarhet} gives the exact variance of $\bar X$ for heteroscedastic random effects, Theorem~\ref{thm:pwvarhet} gives the gain coefficients under product reweighting, Theorem~\ref{thm:bpbgainshet} provides interpretable bounds for the gains in terms of $\eps$.
-Finally Theorem~\ref{thm:intboundshet} gives conditions under which the product reweighted bootstrap has a negligible bias.
+Next, we parallel the development from the ordinary random effects mod\-el~(\ref{eqreff}).
+Theorem~\ref{thmreffvarhet} gives the exact variance of $\bar X$ for heteroscedastic random effects, Theorem~\ref{thmpwvarhet} gives the gain coefficients under product reweighting, Theorem~\ref{thmbpbgainshet} provides interpretable bounds for the gains in terms of $\eps$.
+Finally, Theorem~\ref{thmintboundshet} gives conditions under which the product reweighted bootstrap has a negligible bias. \begin{theorem} In the heteroscedastic random effect model (\ref{eqreffhet})